Lucretius/vault_raft_snapshot_agent/README.md

 The above policy is the minimum required policy to be able to generate snapshots.
 This policy must be associated with the app- or kubernetes-role you specify in you're configuration (see below).

 Only one of the following authentication options should be specified.
-If multiple options are specified *one* of them is used with the following priority: `approle`, `kubernetes`, `token`.
+If multiple options are specified *one* of them is used with the following priority: `approle`, `aws`, `azure`, `gcp`, `kubernetes`, `ldap`,  `token`, `userpass`.
 If no option is specified, Vault Raft Snapshot Agent tries to access vault unauthenticated (which should fail outside of test- or develop-environments)

-When using App-Role or Kubernetes authentication Vault Raft Snapshot Agent automatically renews the authentication when it expires.
+Vault Raft Snapshot Agent automatically renews the authentication when it expires.

 #### AppRole authentication